Know your echelon. Keep formation. Climb.

 Formation is the point.

-Assess the four E’s separately and they are rarely at the same level.
+Assess the four E’s separately and they are rarely at the same echelon.
 Plot them side by side and you get a staggered line: geese in echelon.
 That shape is your E-Profile, and the methodology’s whole job is keeping it tight while it gains altitude.
-When one discipline trails the leaders by two or more levels, that’s drift, and drift is where companies quietly break.
+When one discipline trails the leaders by two or more echelons, that’s drift, and drift is where companies quietly break.

-Eminence trails the formation by two levels.
+Eminence trails the formation by two echelons.
 This company raises capital and senior hires on hard mode, and probably doesn’t know why.
 Its next climb starts there, not on its strongest front.

 A climb, run like one.